BenjMy/pycathy_wrapper/lib/pyCATHY/known_issues.md

 the processor only return :  nsf  (# of seepage faces)               =      0

+--> problem with the mesh
+- Discretisation of the mesh in the z direction +1

 Program received signal SIGSEGV: Segmentation fault - invalid memory reference.